Features of Our Website Useful to Podiatrists

-The "For Podiatrists" page includes a link to a Podiatrist's Referral Form that you can use to provide information to us about non-DVA clients’ footwear requirements.
+The Information for Podiatrists page includes a link to a referral form that podiatrists (and other health practitioners can use to provide information to us about non-DVA clients’ footwear requirements.

 The Search Function

 After entering search terms, users can then limit results by clicking on a category filter.
 Further clicked category filters are then additive, not subtractive.

 For example, searching for "enclosed sandal" will prioritise search results from products that use both terms in their descriptions.
 So footwear in the first results will mostly be sandals that have either an enclosed toe or an enclosed heel.
 Clicking on the "Women" category filter will then remove men's results (e.g. the Naot Martin sandal).